Alexandroupolis: Run Greece Alexandroupolis

 Since 2014, with the help of the track team of Ethnikos Alexandroupolis, Run Greece Alexandroupolis is held, which continues until today, on the last Sunday of September, co-organized by SEGAS, Municipality of Alexandroupolis and Region of Eastern Macedonia and Thrace.
 Run Greece includes 800m race for children and races 5 km, 10 km.

 Via Egnatia Run

 The international race 'Via Egnatia Run' is an action of Evros Regional Unit which started in 2016 and is being held every May.
 It is a 21.1 km half-marathon on the route of the Ancient Via Egnatia, which once connected Constantinople to Rome, culturally, economically and commercially, passing through the ancient city of Sale (today's Alexandroupolis) and Traianoupoli.
 There is also a race of 5 km, and two races of 800 meters for disabled people and children.
 It takes place on the Alexandroupolis-Kipoi National Road and the routes have been certified by the Association of International Marathons and Distance Races (AIMS).
 The goal is through the sport to get to know the culture and history of this important route.

+Thrace Night Run

+Every June Thrace Night Run, which has become an institution the recent years and includes 5 and 10 km runs, is held on the coastal avenue of Alexandroupoli since 2021.
+The organization is undertaken by the sports club "Dromeas of Thrace" with the support of the Alexandroupoli's Municipality and EAS SEGAS of Eastern Macedonia and Thrace.